 Our final visit was in Costa Maya, in the Yucatan Peninsula, just above the Belize border.
 Costa Maya was built for cruise ships, and other than a fishing village nearby, there’s not much here besides a nice beach resort and large shopping arcade.
 However, we chose to head out by coach on a two-hour drive to visit the less-visited Mayan ruins of Kohunlich, a well maintained site which is noted for the Temple of Masks.
 Many of the Mayan temples were decorated with large reliefs, and many of those, such as in Tikal, were cut and taken to museums elsewhere (the government’s trade off for allowing some explorers and archaeologists to unearth many of these jungle-covered ruins).
 But here there is a temple still decorated with large “masks.”

 We arrived back in Miami and flew home.
 Oh, I forgot to mention, this was our winter cruise vacation on the Regent Seven Seas Navigator, a 497-passenger luxury cruise ship.
 Better yet, except for the chartered flight visit to Tikal, all our activities (and equipment) were included in our cruise price!
 As a result, while our days were active, our evenings were spent luxuriating onboard, being wined and dined (yes, the wine and cocktails were also included in the cruise price).
 From 18 0z prime rib steaks on the bone in Prime 7, to Italian dishes in Setti Mare, fresh seafood and more in Compass Rose restaurant, we needed all the activity to help stabilize the additional calorie intake onboard.
 All in all, a wonderful and relaxing way to spend some days away from the office.
-You can read more about Regent Cruises, and check the exclusive offers we have on select voyages.
+You can read more about Regent Cruises or Central America vacations, and check the exclusive offers we have on select voyages.